colindrobinson/GCHHSMiyaCareSurveyValues/index.md

 the response that MiyaCare itself has already requested and sent to your browser.
 From that response it extracts:

-- Recorded clinical values, such as blood glucose readings, insulin doses, weight and observations
+- Recorded values
-- Free-text diary entries recorded by the patient
+- Free-text diary entries
 - The date and time each entry was recorded
-- The patient identifier contained in the response, used to make sure the table only ever shows the record you currently have open
+- The identifier contained in the response, used to make sure the table only ever shows the record you currently have open

-This is identifiable health information.
+This is identifiable information.
 It is the same information already displayed to you by MiyaCare under your own login. **The extension does not request, unlock or obtain any data you are not already authorised to see.**